-appointment or dismissal of Chair and Vice Chair of the Technical Plenary, as proposed by Technical Plenary based on election results.(The proposed candidate shall be appointed unless there are extraordinary reasons that prevent such an appointment, e.g., severe company or geographical imbalance within oneM2M.
-In such cases the Technical Plenary shall be requested to elect an alternative candidate.
-The decision not to appoint a candidate shall be made by consensus.);
+appointment or dismissal of Chair and Vice Chair of the Technical Plenary, as proposed by Technical Plenary based on election results or an approved resolution for the dismissal of the Chair or Vice Chair;

 maintenance of the register of Members eligible to participate in oneM2M;

-maintenance of the aggregate list of IPR declarations relevant to oneM2M, received by any and all Partner Type 1.
+maintenance of the aggregate list of IPR declarations relevant to oneM2M, received by any and all Partners.

 The SC may decide to call a meeting of the full oneM2M membership if required.